YavuzSahin/bi-worktracker/README.md

-# WorkTracker Pro - Flutter Mobile App
+# BI WorkTracker - Flutter Mobile App

-A comprehensive production-ready Flutter application for remote work tracking with GPS monitoring and real-time synchronization with the web platform.
+A comprehensive production-ready Flutter application for professional remote work tracking with GPS monitoring and real-time synchronization with the web platform.

 ## 🚀 Features